 EnerKey

-Tasks/role Producing an energy management software service, management of measurement data, measurement projects, etc.
+Tasks/role Producing an energy management software service, management of measurement data, measurement projects, energy analytics, and energy efficiency process development etc.

 Meeting with Kesko • As needed

 Monitoring and analytical services

 Tasks/roles Investigating the causes of abnormal energy consumption at the request of the energy manager and on its own initiative at sites where an analytics service is in use.
 Addressing deviations and malfunctions of technical building services.
 Entering measures affecting and comments on energy consumption in EnerKey

 Meeting with Kesko Quarterly